Introduction to Linux

-- Performance – Overall data transfer rate can be improved by writing data in more than one disk.
+- Performance – Overall data transfer rate can be improved by writing data on more than one disk.

-- Convenience – It is easier to set up RAID and the space from different physical disk can be addressed even though they were in a single device.
+- Convenience – It is easier to set up RAID and the space from different physical disks can be addressed even though they were in a single device.

-The skills or knowledge we acquire is good as much as we can.
+The skills or knowledge we acquire is good as we can.
 However, we are about to discuss the basic skills required for RAID implementation (especially in Linux).
-Since RAID is a server level concept implementation hence the system administrator or the RAID implementer should have the basic knowledge of server and the concept of it thoroughly.
+Since RAID is a server-level concept implementation hence the system administrator or the RAID implementer should have the basic knowledge of the server and the concept of it thoroughly.
 Mainly: